radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Section 4.6 of {{RFC6421}} requires automated key management.
 This requirement is satisfied by using TLS or DTLS key management.

 We can now finalize the work began in {{RFC6421}}.
-This document updates {{RFC2865}} et al. to state that any new RADIUS specification MUST NOT introduce new "ad hoc" cryptographic primitives to sign packets as was done with the Request / Response Authenticator, or to obfuscate attributes as was done with User-Password and Tunnel-Password.
+This document updates {{RFC2865}} et al. to state that any new RADIUS specification MUST NOT introduce new "ad hoc" cryptographic primitives to authenticate packets as was done with the Request / Response Authenticator, or to obfuscate attributes as was done with User-Password and Tunnel-Password.
 That is, RADIUS-specific cryptographic methods existing as of the publication of this document can continue to be used for historical compatibility.
 However, all new cryptographic work in the RADIUS protocol is forbidden.

 We recognize that RADIUS/UDP will still be in use for many years, and that new standards may require some modicum of privacy.
 As a result, it is a difficult choice to forbid the use of these constructs.
 If an attack is discovered which breaks RADIUS/UDP (e.g. by allowing attackers to forge Request Authenticators or Response Authenticators, or by allowing attackers to de-obfuscate User-Password), the solution would be to simply deprecate the use of RADIUS/UDP entirely.
 It would not be acceptable to design new cryptographic primitives in an attempt to "secure" RADIUS/UDP.